ViTSP: A Vision Language Models Guided Framework for Solving Large-Scale Traveling Salesman Problems: Abstract

 \section{Abstract}

-Solving Traveling Salesman Problem (TSP) is NP-hard yet fundamental for wide real-world applications.
+Solving the Traveling Salesman Problem (TSP) is NP-hard yet fundamental for a wide range of real-world applications.
 Classical exact methods face challenges in scaling, and heuristic methods often require domain-specific parameter calibration.
 While learning-based approaches have shown promise, they suffer from poor generalization and limited scalability due to fixed training data.
 This work proposes \ViTSP{}, a novel framework that leverages pre-trained vision language models (VLMs) to visually guide the solution process for large-scale TSPs.
 The VLMs function to identify promising small-scale subproblems from a visualized TSP instance, which are then efficiently optimized using an off-the-shelf solver to improve the global solution. \ViTSP{} bypasses the dedicated model training at the user end while maintaining effectiveness across diverse instances.
-Experiments on real-world TSP instances ranging from 1k to 88k nodes demonstrate that \ViTSP{} consistently achieves solutions with average optimality gaps below 0.2\%, outperforming existing learning-based methods.
-Under the same runtime budget, it surpasses the best-performing heuristic solver, LKH-3, by reducing its gaps by 12\% to 100\%, particularly on very-large-scale instances with more than 10k nodes.
-Our framework offers a new perspective in hybridizing pre-trained generative models and operations research solvers in solving combinatorial optimization problems, with practical implications for integration into more complex logistics systems.
-The code is available at \url{https://anonymous.4open.science/r/ViTSP_codes-6683}.
+Experiments on real-world TSP instances ranging from 1k to 88k nodes demonstrate that \ViTSP{} consistently achieves solutions with average optimality gaps of 0.24\%, outperforming existing learning-based methods.
+Under the same runtime budget, it surpasses the best-performing heuristic solver, LKH-3, by reducing its gaps by 3.57\% to 100\%, particularly on very-large-scale instances with more than 10k nodes.
+Our framework offers a new perspective in hybridizing pre-trained generative models and operations research solvers in solving combinatorial optimization problems.
+The framework holds potential for integration into more complex real-world logistics systems.
+The code is available at \url{https://github.itap.purdue.edu/uSMART/ViTSP_ICLR2026}.